On the training course

 MiSP is currently working on providing some case studies about how schools have begun to roll out mindfulness – what has worked well, what they would do differently next time.
 When ready, these will be available on the Teachers’ Network.

-MiSP’s Reconnect Days are events where you can join together with other .b and Paws b teachers and share ideas around exactly these issues.
-Please contact firstname.lastname@example.org to find out more about this.
+MiSP’s Teacher Surgeries are opportunities to join together with other .b, Paws b and dots teachers and share ideas around exactly these issues.
+Please find out more about this here: Teaching Surgeries – Mindfulness in Schools Project.

 Meanwhile, .b Foundations (the eight-week training for teachers and those working in education who wish to learn the foundations of mindfulness) has been delivered very successfully to staff in a variety of educational settings, but also to 16-18 year-olds at 6th form level in the UK.
 However, these are exceptional circumstances and it should be emphasised that .b was developed with 11-16 year-olds in mind.